cegeka/BuildEnvironment/README.md

 You can set this up as follows:

-1. Go to your Info.plist and add the property `BEConfiguration` with value `${CONFIGURATION}`
-2. Create a `BEConfiguration.plist`.
+1. Create a `BEConfiguration.plist`.
 Add a `Debug` and a `Release` property with type Dictionary
-3. Add your environment specific properties to this Debug/Release dictionary.
+2. Add your environment specific properties to this Debug/Release dictionary.
 Environment independent properties can be added to the root
-4. In your code you can access this using: `BEConfig.configuration[@"key_in_configuration_plist"]`
+3. In your code you can access this using: `BEConfig.configuration[@"key_in_configuration_plist"]`

 ![Example configuration](/Screenshots/beconfiguration.png?raw=true)